upesacm/100DaysOfCode-2025/README.md

 **Input:**
 ```
-text = "aabaabaa", pattern = "aaba"
+arr = [1, 10, 5, 2, 7], x = 9
 ```
 **Output:**
 ```
-4
+1
 ```

 ---

-## 3. Subarray with Given Sum
+## 3. Minimum Window Substring
-A problem that teaches variable-size sliding window techniques and demonstrates dynamic window adjustment algorithms for target sum finding using efficient pointer-based traversal methods.
+A problem that teaches advanced pattern matching techniques and demonstrates complex sliding window algorithms for multi-character substring finding using frequency-based window validation methods.

-Given an array of **non-negative integers** and a **target sum**, find the subarray with the given sum using **sliding window technique**.
-This operation is fundamental in **subarray analysis** and **target finding** where you need to **locate specific sum ranges** within arrays efficiently.
-The technique uses **variable-size sliding window** with two pointers that expand and contract dynamically to match the target sum.
-This concept is essential in **financial analysis**, **resource allocation**, and **optimization problems** where finding segments that meet specific criteria enables decision making and resource planning in array-based data structures.
+Given two strings **s** and **t**, return the **minimum window** in s which **contains all characters of t** using advanced sliding window technique.
+This operation is fundamental in **advanced pattern matching** and **substring optimization** where you need to **find minimal containing segments** with complete character coverage.
+The technique uses **complex sliding window** with dual frequency tracking to maintain character requirements while minimizing window size.
+This concept is essential in **bioinformatics**, **text search engines**, and **data mining** where finding minimal segments containing all required elements enables efficient pattern extraction and sequence analysis in complex textual datasets.

-This teaches **variable sliding window algorithms** and **dynamic window adjustment techniques** that are essential for **target finding and efficient subarray sum computation operations**.
+This teaches **advanced pattern matching algorithms** and **multi-constraint window optimization techniques** that are essential for **complex substring analysis and efficient pattern containment operations**.

-**Your task:** Implement dynamic sliding window with two pointers to find subarrays matching target sums through efficient window expansion and contraction.
+**Your task:** Implement advanced sliding window with dual frequency tracking to find minimal substrings containing all required characters efficiently.

 ### Examples

 **Input:**
 ```
-arr = [1, 4, 20, 3, 10, 5], target = 33
+s = "ADOBECODEBANC", t = "ABC"
 ```
 **Output:**
 ```
-Subarray found from index 2 to 4
+"BANC"
 ```

 ---

 **Input:**
 ```
-arr = [1, 4, 0, 0, 3, 10, 5], target = 7
+s = "a", t = "a"
 ```
 **Output:**
 ```
-Subarray found from index 1 to 4
+"a"
 ```